rougier/numpy-100/README.rst

       D_means = D_sums / D_counts
       print(D_means)

-      I often need to compute the equivalent of

 #.
-How to get the diagonal of a dot product ?
+How to get the diagonal of a dot product ? (★★★☆☆)

    .. code-block:: python